 PGE in Focus

-Taking a look at the company's dividend growth, its current annualized dividend of $1.45 is up 8.2% from last year.
-PGE has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 5.99%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, PGE's payout ratio is 62%, which means it paid out 62% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $3.19 is up 6% from last year.
+Over the last 5 years, PGE has increased its dividend 6.60 times on a year-over-year basis for an average annual increase of 5%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+PGE's current payout ratio is 3.55%.
+This means it paid out 3.55% of its trailing 12-month EPS as dividend.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that POR is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+That said, they can take comfort from the fact that POR is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).